Suraj820/FactoryPattern/README.md

 derived classes rather than by calling a constructor.</br>

 See your LogCat for  output</br>
-checkout other branches to more about factory Pattern.</br>
+Checkout other branches to know more about factory Pattern.</br>